TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/DarkSide-20k.md

 -   Acrylic shell
 -   Outer Argon Buffer (OAB)
 	-   Another outer active volume of underground argon
-	-   This is passive at the moment but want to install light detectors - not enough funding for this
+	-   This is passive at the moment but want to install light detectors - not enough funding for this - i think this is wrong now... funding has allowed light detectors to be installed here
 -   Passive Gd Acrylic Shell
-	-   Helps with keeping E-field very homogeneous -> thin film metal field shaping rings #question - <u>Is this true?
-Where are the metal field shaping rings found?
-Don't think so</u>
 	-   Gd-loaded Acrylic Shell (GdAS) moderates neutrons emitted from all of the detector materials, particularly from the ones which make-up and surround the LAr [[TPC]]
 	-   The Gd enhances neutron capture probability
 	-   Copper shell #question - <u>Where is this located?</u>